 - a selection of the works by Baldassare Galuppi kept in Dresden

-- Austrian “superstars” such as Joseph Leopold Eybler, Florian Leopold Gassmann, Leopold Hofmann, and František Ignác Antonín Tůma
+- Austrian “superstars” such as Joseph Leopold Eybler, Florian Leopold Gassmann, Leopold Hofmann, František Ignác Antonín Tůma, and Gregor Joseph Werner

 Our editions base upon freely available manuscripts and prints, which are provided by an increasing number of archives and libraries.